Getting Dicey with Critical Role

 Vox Machina d20 Set – Version 1 (2017)

-The d20s set was available in the Geek & Sundry store for a limited time, and became out of print for several years.
-However, many new fans who discovered the show in the past two years were after these dice, and secondary market prices soared, eventually surpassing the $250 mark.
+The d20s set was also produced by Bescon and was available in the Geek & Sundry store for a limited time.
+They became out of print for several years, and with many new fans discovering the show who were now after these dice, secondary market prices soared, eventually surpassing the $250 mark.
 In August 2019, critters finally had every reason to rejoice, because Critical Role re-released the VM d20 sets with some minor modifications to colouring and mix.

 Vox Machina d20s Set – Version 2 (2019)